 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Open to feedback Is aware of how own Is aware of implications of Draws on consciousness of from other students, values, ideas, and social own and other's social social context and selfclients, and position influence location during therapy awareness to flexibly supervisors and uses therapy and seeks sessions respond to complex clinical it positively. consultation to increase issues. self-awareness.
+Open to feedback from other students, clients, and supervisors and uses it positively.
+Is aware of how own values, ideas, and social position influence therapy and seeks consultation to increase self-awareness.
+Is aware of implications of own and other's social location during therapy sessions Draws on consciousness of social context and self- awareness to flexibly respond to complex clinical issues.

-10. Social Justice Advocacy (demonstrate awareness and sensitivity to issues of power and privilege as they relate to therapist and client intersecting identities and social roles; maintain humility; use privilege to promote social equity; dedication to social justice and global citizenship) SLO 2.2, 4.2., & 4.3
+10. Social Justice Advocacy (demonstrate awareness and sensitivity to issues of power and privilege as they relate to therapist and client intersecting identities and social roles; maintain humility; use privilege to promote social equity; dedication to social justice and global

-• • • • • • • • • • • • • • • • • • • Internship 1.
+Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
 Articulates and applies systemic social justice principles in case planning and supervision.
-Demonstrates cultural humility and emphasizes client strengths and choice in case conceptualization, treatment planning, and obtaining needed Explores own use of power and privilege as they relate to therapist roles and development, intersect with client identities and roles, and Uses privilege collaboratively with client(s), agencies, family members, and other systems to empower and promote social equity and client services. foster global citizenship. interests.
+Demonstrates cultural humility and emphasizes client strengths and choice in case conceptualization, treatment planning, and obtaining needed services.
+Explores own use of power and privilege as they relate to therapist roles and development, intersect with client identities and roles, and foster global citizenship.
+Uses privilege collaboratively with client(s), agencies, family members, and other systems to empower and promote social equity and client interests.